igorski/bitmappery/README.md

 # TODO / Roadmap

 * Layer source and mask must not be stored as Vue observables
-* Repeated presses on a clone stamp with source coords do not behave logically
 * Implement action queue when drawing, only execute drawing on zCanvas.sprite.update()-hook
 * Maintain cache for source images at the display destination size (invalidate on window resize / zoom), this prevents processing large images that are never displayed at their full scale
 * Dragging of masks on rotated/mirror content is kinda broken